Vinayak Damodar Savarkar

-Savarkar developed the Hindu nationalist political ideology of Hindutva while imprisoned at Ratnagiri in 1922.
+Vinayak Damodar Savarkar (28 May 1883 – 26 February 1966) was an Indian politician and ideologue.
+Savarkar developed the Hindu nationalist political ideology of Hindutva while confined at Ratnagiri in 1922.
+The prefix "Veer" (meaning 'brave') has been given by himself, when he penned his own biography under the pseudonym Chitragupta.
 He was a leading figure in the Hindu Mahasabha.
-He started using the honorific prefix Veer meaning "brave" since he wrote his autobiography.

-Savarkar joined the Hindu Mahasabha and popularized the term Hindutva (Hinduness), previously coined by Chandranath Basu, to create a collective "Hindu" identity as an essence of Bharat (India).
-Savarkar was an atheist but a pragmatic practitioner of Hindu philosophy.

 Savarkar began his political activities as a high school student and continued to do so at Fergusson College in Pune.
 He and his brother founded a secret society called Abhinav Bharat Society.
-When he went to the United Kingdom for his law studies, he involved himself with organizations such as India House and the Free India Society.
+When Savarkar travelled to England for his law studies, he involved himself with organisations such as India House and the Free India Society.
 He also published books advocating complete Indian independence by revolutionary means.
-One of the books he published called The Indian War of Independence about the Indian Rebellion of 1857 was banned by the British colonial authorities.
+One of the books he published called The Indian War of Independence about the Indian Rebellion of 1857 was banned in British India.

-In 1910, Savarkar was arrested and ordered to be extradited to India for his connections with the revolutionary group India House.
-On the voyage back to India, Savarkar staged an attempt to escape jumping from steamship SS Morea and seek asylum in France while the ship was docked in the port of Marseilles.
-The French port officials however handed him back to the British government.
-On return to India, Savarkar was sentenced to life terms of imprisonment totaling fifty years and was moved to the Cellular Jail in the Andaman and Nicobar Islands.